CN-UPB/placement-emulation/README.md

 # Generic Placement Emulation Framework
 This placement emulation framework (PEF) supports the automatic emulation of network service placements calculated by arbitrary placement algorithms.
 This allows to get hands-on practical experience with deployed services and enables realistic performance measurements.

-This prototype belongs to the paper **"A Generic Emulation Framework for Reusing and Evaluating VNF Placement Algorithms"** submitted to IEEE NFV-SDN 2018 by Stefan Schneider, Manuel Peuster, and Holger Karl.
+This prototype belongs to the paper **"A Generic Emulation Framework for Reusing and Evaluating VNF Placement Algorithms"** accepted at IEEE NFV-SDN 2018 by Stefan Schneider, Manuel Peuster, and Holger Karl.

+## Cite this work

+If you use this placement emulation framework, please cite the following publication:

+> Stefan Schneider, Manuel Peuster, and Holger Karl: "A Generic Emulation Framework for Reusing and Evaluating VNF Placement Algorithms", 2018 IEEE Conference on Network Function Virtualization and Software Defined Networks (NFV-SDN), Verona, Italy.
+(2018)

 ## Installation